 18.38.215 RESIDENTIAL USES OF MOTELS, COMMERCIAL AND OFFICE STRUCTURES.

 .010 Purpose.
-The purpose of this Section is to facilitate the conversion of existing motels, and other commercial and office structures, to Supportive, Transitional and Multiple-Family Housing for low-income persons, until a maximum unit threshold is achieved, by establishing the regulatory framework to achieve a high level of livability for residents and ensure compatibility with surrounding uses in support of City Council policies to develop a continuum of care that assists individuals in transitioning from homelessness and Emergency Shelters to Transitional and Supportive Housing.
+The purpose of this Section is to facilitate the conversion of existing motels, and other commercial and office structures, to Supportive, Transitional and Multiple-Family Housing for low-income persons by establishing the regulatory framework to achieve a high level of livability for residents and ensure compatibility with surrounding uses in support of City Council policies to develop a continuum of care that assists individuals in transitioning from homelessness and Emergency Shelters to Transitional and Supportive Housing.

 .030 Permitted Zone.
-The conversion of a structure to a residential use shall only be allowed within the "C-G" General Commercial Zone, subject to the granting of a conditional use permit.
+The conversion of a structure to a residential use shall only be allowed within the "C-G" (General Commercial Zone) and "O-L" (Low Intensity Office Zone).

-.0401 Location and Distribution.
-The location and distribution of the Supportive Housing units shall be determined on a project-by-project basis by the City Council through a memorandum of understanding between the applicant and the City to ensure the equitable and appropriate distribution of units throughout the city in relation to other forms of Transitional Housing, Supportive Housing, Emergency Shelters and services offered to the intended target population of this Section 18.38.215.
-The applicant shall enter into the memorandum of understanding with the City prior to the Planning Commission’s review of the conditional use permit application.
+.040 Location and Distribution.
+The location and distribution of the Supportive Housing units shall be determined on a project-by-project basis through a memorandum of understanding, exclusive negotiation agreement, purchase and sale agreement or other similar document between the applicant and the City to ensure the equitable and appropriate distribution of units throughout the city in relation to other forms of Transitional Housing, Supportive Housing, Emergency Shelters and services offered to the intended target population of this Section 18.38.215.
+The location authorizing documentation shall be completed prior to the review of an Administrative Housing Permit pursuant to Section 18.62.120 (Administrative Housing Permit).

 .050 Residential Density.
 The conversion of a structure to a residential use shall not be subject to any other otherwise applicable General Plan or zoning density requirements.